ecomfe/veui/README.md

 $ npm i --save-dev babel-plugin-veui veui-loader
 ```

-To use default theme `x` you have to install it too.
+To use default theme `one` you have to install it too.

 ```sh
 $ npm i --save veui-theme-one